westmere7/Adflow_local/README.md

 ---

-## Key Features
+## Feature Reference

 ### Workspace & Architecture
 - **Infinite Multi-Canvas Workspace** — design every banner size side-by-side in one project.
 Pan with `Space + drag`, zoom with the scroll wheel.
-- **Seamless Auto-Save** — every change is continuously persisted to the browser (IndexedDB) and restored on reload, including zoom and scroll position.
-Live "All changes saved / Saving… / Unsaved" indicator in the top bar.
+- **Auto-Save** — every change is persisted to the app's local database (IndexedDB) and restored on reopen, including zoom and scroll position.
+The top bar shows "All changes saved / Saving… / Unsaved".
+- **Responsive dragging and zooming** — a drag moves the layers, selection outline and snap guides directly and redraws once on release; other redraws are batched to at most one per screen refresh.
+Changes that affect more than position (Alt-drag duplicate, cross-canvas moves, dropping an image onto a layer, moving a mask) fall back to a full redraw automatically.
+- **Update notice** — the app checks `data/version.txt` and, when its files have been replaced by a newer version, shows a banner with an **Update** button that loads it.
 - **Portable `.flow` Projects** — self-contained ZIPs holding project + embedded assets, with an Open Recent list for one-click restore.
 - **New Project Wizard** — pick canvas sizes, name, ClickTag, default background colour, and a configurable maximum ad weight (KB).
 - **Theming System** — **two themes**: **Adflow** (the default dark palette) and **Light**.
 Light swaps the Adflow wordmark to its light-background variant automatically.
 The theme changes Adflow's own interface, never your ad.
 Eleven further palettes were removed in v0.61.0; a project saved with one of them opens on the default.